renpy/renpy/sphinx/source/gui.rst

     generating images, and will not take effect until images are regenerated in the launcher.)

-In additional to :var:`gui.default_font`, the following variables selects the fonts used for text.
+In additional to :var:`gui.text_font`, the following variables selects the fonts used for text.
 These fonts should also be placed in the game directory.

-.. var:: gui.interface_font = "ArchitectsDaughter.ttf"
+.. var:: gui.interface_text_font = "ArchitectsDaughter.ttf"

     The font used for text for user interface elements, like the main and game menus, buttons, and so on.